looking for help

 You can take out landlords buildings insurance and landlord contents insurance for flats that you let out.
 Landlords need to take out a separate policy for each flat.
 Note that, in general, the owner of the freehold of a set of flats will probably have buildings insurance for the entire building.

-A house of three storeys or more, and occupied by five or more people who are not related, is classed as a House in Multiple Occupation (HMO).
-You will need to obtain a licence through your local council to lease this property legally.
+A house of three stories or more, and occupied by five or more people who are not related, is classed as a House in Multiple Occupation (HMO).
+You will need to obtain a license through your local council to lease this property legally.